Finished Research Projects

 Private Wealth and Public Office

 The modern predicament of (inter)national politics invites a co-ordinated investigation of the structures of political development in early-modern Europe and America (16th-18th centuries), with special attention to church-state relations, the economy (relations between economic and political elites, jealousy of trade, early capitalism for short) and the relations of citizens and their government.
 The changing religious experience and organisation, the increasing international competition within and outside Europe, in combination with increasing demands on political organisation of the world before the French Revolution have obtained a new relevance by recent events.
 Co-operation of early-modern scholars from different disciplines is called for, as is co-operation across the 'Atlantic divide'.

-Researchers: Professor Dr. Robert v.
-Friedeburg and Hans Blom (FSW)
+Researchers: Prof. Robert von Friedeburg and Hans Blom (FSW)

 Up until 1945, collecting and preserving cultural heritage in public or semi-public institutions such as museums, archives, libraries, listed monuments, and archaeological sites was an activity carried out largely in the West.
 In the last twenty years, developments in communication and transport have made cultural heritage available to a world public.

 This project is meant to analyse and clarify recent global developments in cultural heritage and its institutions, on both a macro- and micro-scale.
 The connection between globalisation and cultural heritage will be analysed in two separate publications: a monograph on fundamental theoretical and conceptual aspects of globalisation and cultural heritage, and a dissertation on cultural tourism in the Black Atlantic and its implications for heritage institutions in Africa and the Caribbean.